staggeredsix/pdf-to-podcast-demo/README.md

 As stated above, we use [docling](https://github.com/DS4SD/docling) as our default PDF service.
 When you spin up the stack, docling will be built and run automatically.

-If you would like to run the PDF service on a separate machine, you can add the following to your `.env` file:
+If you would like to run the PDF service on a separate machine, you can add the following to your `.env` file.
+The `make model-dev` target will let you spin up only the docling service:
 ```bash
 echo "MODEL_API_URL=<pdf-model-service-url" >> .env
 ```